 6. “Make Me Rainbows” by Ella Fitzgerald

 Ella Fitzgerald was an American jazz singer with a vocal range that spanned three octaves.
 Her song, “Make Me Rainbows” is a romantic song with a marvelous tune that can instantly uplift anyone’s spirit.
-It is a great song to listen to for both the young and young at heart for it celebrates young love and all its sweetness.
+It is a great track to listen to for both the young and young at heart because it celebrates young love and all its sweetness.

 7. “Rainbows & Waterfalls” by Pretty Lights